RaymondMoorhead/CodingChallengeBackEnd/README.md

 `DELETE /enrollee/delete/{id}`

 Requests a string parameter, which is the id of an existing Enrollee.
 Responds with true if the deletion was successful, false otherwise.
+The Enrollee's Dependents will also be deleted.

 ### Add a Dependent to an Enrollee